-Youth cards are issued to individuals up to the age of seventeen (17) who live or go to school in Hamilton.
-The library card or application form must be signed by a responsible party, if they are not present when the card is created for children under the age of 13.
+Youth cards are issued to individuals from birth up to and including the age of seventeen (17) who live or go to school in Hamilton.
+The library card or application form must be signed by the responsible party if they are not present when the card is created for children under the age of 14.

-In keeping with the Library's Rights of Youth in the Library Policy Statement [1], there is no restriction on the material that may be borrowed by children.
+In keeping with the Library's The Rights of Children and Youth in the Public Library Statement [1], there is no restriction on the material that may be borrowed by children.
 Parents and/or those responsible for the child are responsible for the selection, usage and safe return of materials borrowed by their children.